d6t/d6tstack/README.md

 Example features include

-* Scan headers of all files to check column names
+* Scan headers of all files to check column names => useful QA tool before using dask or pyspark
 * Select and rename columns in multiple files
 * CSV Settings sniffer
 * Excel tab sniffer